mw-orcl/Move_Improve/lab200/content.md

 # Create the Computes #

 Oracle Cloud computes come in many shapes.
 They can be virtual machines or bare metal hardware.
 In this lab we will create two virtual machines.
-One will be a bastion server, sometimes called a "jump server", and it will be created in your public subnet and the second will be the application server and it will created in your private subnet.
+One will be a bastion server, sometimes called a "jump server", and it will be created in your public subnet, and the second will be the application server and it will created in your private subnet.

 ## Disclaimer ##
 The following is intended to outline our general product direction.
 It is intended for information purposes only, and may not be incorporated into any contract.
 It is not a commitment to deliver any material, code, or functionality, and should not be relied upon in making purchasing decisions.
 The development, release, and timing of any features or functionality described for Oracle’s products remains at the sole discretion of Oracle.